geeksforsocialchange/gfsc-v3/content/blog/2019/placecal-capabilities-approach/index.md

 In the CTP approach, each group was trained to maintain their own listings, which were then aggregated and published on the PlaceCal platform.
 This shift in structure is shown in the figure below.
 Through the partnership, work could therefore be divided evenly between workers in an area, shifting the focus from simply maintaining immediately out-of-date lists of information, to wholesale skills-based digital inclusion.

-{{<image-with-caption "secretaries.png" "CTP approach schematic from the PlaceCal 'Commissioner' handbook" "CTP approach schematic from the PlaceCal 'Commissioner' handbook" "frame">}}
+{{%image-with-caption "secretaries.png" "CTP approach schematic from the PlaceCal 'Commissioner' handbook" "frame"%}}
+CTP approach schematic from the PlaceCal 'Commissioner' handbook
+{{%/image-with-caption%}}

 Training groups to maintain their own information had the unexpected side effect that some organisations, when trained to publish their own information, published almost twice as many events as we got from face-to-face interviews in the previous ‘manual’ method.
 We also discovered that the most frequent barrier to getting this information was finding out who the person responsible for maintaining the diary was in each institution, taking time, trust and patience to effectively engage each group.